 More information about entrepreneurship:

 “Light entrepreneurship” refers to business operations that are usually conducted via a billing service.
 This allows you to operate with or without your own business ID, while billing through an external service.
 The most common light business format is a trade name.
 Note that light entrepreneurship is not recognised by Finnish law, which means that these forms of entrepreneurs are considered to be entrepreneurs, regardless of whether they have an employment contract with the billing service or their own business ID.
-As such, light entrepreneurs have been subject to self-employed person’s pension insurance (YEL) demands since 1 May 2017.
-(Source: Wikipedia).
-For more information on light entrepreneurship, see the
+For more information on light entrepreneurship, see the Light Entrepreneurship Guide.